-The Company's NI 43-101 Technical Report on the Clayton Valley Project is entitled "Prefeasibility Study Clayton Valley Lithium Project Esmeralda County, Nevada" with an effective date of August 5, 2020, amended March 15, 2021 (the "PFS Report").
+The Company's NI 43-101 Technical Report on the Clayton Valley Project is titled "Prefeasibility Study Clayton Valley Lithium Project Esmeralda County, Nevada" with an effective date of August 5, 2020, amended March 15, 2021 (the "PFS Report").
 The PFS Report includes the results from all drilling and metallurgical testing, updates to the capital and operating costs estimates, and addresses changes in the physical and economic conditions since the previous technical reports relating to the Clayton Valley Lithium Project.

 The following is a summary of the PFS Report.
-The entire PFS Report and the detailed disclosure therein are incorporated by reference into this AIF and the entire the PFS Report is available for review on the Company's website and also under the Company's SEDAR profile at www.sedar.com.
+The detailed PFS Report is available for review on the Company's website and also under the Company's SEDAR profile at www.sedar.com.

 Project Description, Location and Access